MehmetKaplan/serial-entrepreneur/README.md

 ### Requirements

 1. An Ubuntu server with `bash` shell.
-2. A PostgresSQL database (the installation method is below, in the `1.
-Install DB below` section. )
+2. A PostgresSQL database (the installation method is below, in the `Install DB` section, below. )

 ### Setup